ilastik/ilastik.github.io/documentation/tracking/tracking.md

 overlap between objects of consecutive time steps.
 Note that the tracking is faster for smaller window sizes, however, longer sub-tracks may be achieved by bigger window sizes.
 For the example datasets, we choose a window size of 40 pixels along each dimension.
-- **Inappropriate track colors**: If the color of the next active track is inapproriate (e.g. it has low contrast on the user's screen, it may be mixed up with other colors in the proximity of the object of interest, or it is some already reserved color), the user may just leave this track empty and start another track.
+- **Inappropriate track colors**: If the color of the next active track is inappropriate (e.g. it has low contrast on the user's screen, it may be mixed up with other colors in the proximity of the object of interest, or it is some already reserved color), the user may just leave this track empty and start another track.
 - **Delete label**: False assignments of track IDs can be deleted by right-clicking on the respective object.